pleonex/tinke/README.md

 > Tinke is a program to see, convert, and edit the **files of NDS games**.
 You can see a lot of format files like images, text, sounds, fonts and textures.
 Furthermore it works with **plugins** made in NET Framework languages (C# and VB.NET) so it's so easy to support new formats.

-**Note:** This is a port from original SVN Google Code: https://code.google.com/p/tinke/

 **Note:** Current version 0.8.2 has a lot of bugs.
 New version 0.9.0 will be ready as soon as possible, meanwhile I recommend to use alpha version [Tinke rev153.zip](http://www.mediafire.com/download/zu8uu2iw7piipt9/Tinke_rev153.zip) (05/31/2013)

 To run the program you must have installed **[.NET Framework 4.0](http://www.microsoft.com/en-us/download/details.aspx?id=17718)**